- Describe the current U.S. workforce and the trend of polarization

 Another projected trend in employment relates to the level of education and training required to gain and keep a job.
 Growth rates are higher for those with more education.
 Those with a professional or master’s degree may expect job growth of 13.1 and 16.7 percent respectively between 2016 and 2026, while jobs that require a bachelor’s degree are projected to grow 10.1 percent.
 At the other end of the spectrum, jobs that require a high school diploma or equivalent are projected to grow at only 5.1 percent, while jobs that require less than a high school diploma will grow 6.4 percent.
 Quite simply, without a degree, it will be more difficult to find a job.
 It is worth noting that these projections are based on overall growth across all occupation categories, so obviously there will be variations within different occupational areas.
 However, once again, those who are the least educated will be the ones least able to fulfill the American Dream.

 In the past, rising education levels in the United States had been able to keep pace with the rise in the number of education-dependent jobs.
-However, since the late 1970s, men have been enrolling in college at a lower rate than women, and graduating at a rate of almost 10 percent less.
-The lack of male candidates reaching the education levels needed for skilled positions has opened opportunities for women, minorities, and immigrants (Wang 2011).
+However, according to a Pew Research Center survey in 2011, men enrolled in college at a lower rate than women (Wang & Parker 2011).
+This has opened the door to discussion regarding the wage gap between men and women in the United State as presented below.

 The Wage Gap in the United States